 Dates and tickets

-The Albertina opens daily from 10am to 6pm during the exhibition, with late-night opening (until 9pm) on Wednesdays and Fridays.
+The Albertina normally opens daily from 10am to 6pm during the exhibition, with late-night opening (until 9pm) on Wednesdays and Fridays.

 How to get to the Hahnloser exhibition